yWorks/yGuard/docs/task_documentation.md

 At least one `inoutpair` element or one non-empty `inoutpairs` element has to be specified in order to run the yguard tasks.
 This element specifies the paths to the input and output jar files.

+`inoutpair` also supports the usage of directories.
+This is detected by [File.isDirectory](https://docs.oracle.com/javase/7/docs/api/java/io/File.html#isDirectory()).
+However, in general you do not want to use directories for `inoutpairs` (advanced use cases).

 #### Attributes

 <table>